 You may need to form and maintain relationships with topic experts and insiders.

 And you'll need to stay updated with changes and trends on the topic you cover.

 But once you've made that initial investment, you’ll be writing on a topic you already know well, keep up on, and revisit regularly.
 You can produce high-quality work in less time with less effort.

 And when additional research is required, it will build on your existing knowledge, adding to your growing expertise.

 5 Specializing can make your career more fun and interesting

-In many cases, the best topic is one that resonates with your likes, interests, and life experience.
+In many cases, the best travel topic is one that resonates with your likes, interests, and life experience.

 As a topic specialist, you’ll immerse yourself in your writing topic.
 You’ll spend time interviewing and interacting with others interested in your topic.
 It will occupy your thoughts as you do research and write.
 So, make sure it’s a topic you like and will hold your interest over time.